iluvgirlswithglasses/dotfiles/.github/README.md

 # My dotfiles

 My half-baked attempt at cuteness.
-I may retry with hyprland or awesomewm someday...
+I may retry with awesomewm someday...

 # Showcase

 <img width="1920" height="2160" alt="cinnamoroll" src="https://github.com/user-attachments/assets/54f6d9b0-08d8-40c7-a58f-ff9f087ef74a" />

+TODOs:
+1. Make a GTK theme
+2. Make a better bar with awesomewm (i3 autokills empty workspaces, which make the "butterfly" workspace indicator impractical)
+3. This browser is boring, make a better browser rice (may just adapt [shyfox](https://github.com/iluvgirlswithglasses/shyfox))
+4. Make a menu for calendar and notifications and other stuffs (also with awesomewm)

 # Installation